cselab/aphros/src/test/README.md

   - CMakeLists.txt
   - data files (if needed)

-* All these files are placed in a separate folder
+* All these files are placed in a separate directory

 * No single file is aware of all tests